ws2260/scRNA.seq.course/docs/15-remove-conf.md

 __Exercise 5__

-Why do the raw counts appear to have the least batch effects?
+Why do the raw counts appear to have the little batch effects?

 ## Exercise